powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.0.03 Edit: A few minor edits in help files.

 ###  v5.0.02 Fix: -Make Playlist in -Played List was broke.